sailshq/whelk/README.md

 ##### Mutable reference (`===`) inputs

 For the automatic console output of whelk, mutable reference inputs work just like JSON (`*`) inputs.
-For custom behavior, just override the automatic handling using `.exec()`.

-To learn more about rttc types, check out the [rttc README on GitHub](https://github.com/node-machine/rttc).
+To learn more about data types, check out the Sails framework documentation or the [rttc README on GitHub](https://github.com/node-machine/rttc).